-Prerequisite: BIOL-2523 with a grade of "C" or better.
+Prerequisite: BIOL-1013 with a "B" or better.
 This course is part two of a two-part comprehensive study of human anatomy and physiology at the cell, tissue, and organ system levels.
 Course topics include blood components, as well as the structure and function of the cardiovascular system, lymphatic system, digestive system, respiratory system, urinary system, and reproductive system.
 The course includes an integrated lab which includes hands-on experimentation and animal dissections.
 Lecture/Laboratory - 3 hours.
 This course is normally offered in the spring semester.